Follow Us:

 Talking, Reading, Singing

 Talk, read, and sing to your baby.
 It develops communication skills by helping them connect to the people, places, and things around them.
-Click here for free materials and ideas for simple conversation starters and read 10 tips to help your child fall in love with reading.
+Find simple conversation starters and read 10 tips to help your child fall in love with reading.

 Positive Interaction